BillerJully/BillerJully/README.md

-- 👋 Hi, I’m @BillerJully Full-stack Developer in 20 23 focused on Python
+- 👋 Hi, I’m @BillerJully Full-stack Developer in 20 23 focused on Py
 - 👀 I’m interested in EdTech
 - 🌱 I’m currently learning JS\Py frameworks
 - 📫 How to reach me: telegram @billJully